 My morning latte habit ended up costing me almost $500 in the first term of first year.
 Five.
 Hundred.
 Dollars.
 Think of all the things I could have used that money for!

 If you just can’t go caffeine-free, invest in a coffee maker or french press and make it at home (that means you’ll get it faster after you wake up, anyway).
 Even instant can be pretty good in a pinch!

 Budget Bytes is a great resource for beginners on a budget.
 Her recipes are simple and offer a lot of variety, plus she breaks everything down by cost per serving.

-If you do live in residence, there are a surprising number of meals that can be made in the microwave in your floor lounge.
+If you do live in residence, there's a surprising number of meals that can be made in the microwave in your floor lounge.
 See what you can create!

 - 10% off groceries at IGA on West 4th Ave

-- 5-10% off at nearby fitness spots like Moksha Yoga, The Hive Climbing Gym, the YMCA/YWCA, and Gold’s Gym
+- 5-10% off at nearby fitness spots like Modo Yoga, The Hive Climbing Gym, the YMCA/YWCA, and Gold’s Gym

 - 20-25% off admission to places like the Aquarium, the Vancouver Art Gallery, and Science World

 - Free admission to the Museum of Anthropology (along with all the other museums at UBC!)